shreyasrastogi/AzureUserEntraIDApp/README.md

 - **Database Name**	Select the name of the database you want to link to your static web app.
 - **Authentication** Type	Select **Connection string**, and enter the Azure SQL user name and password.
  - Select OK.

+   **2.Add Environment Variables**
+   -
+   - **ClientId**         -  Refer to Application Registration step above for details on how to get this value
+   - **ClientSecret**     -  Refer to Application Registration step above for details on how to get this value
+   - **TenantId**         -  Refer to Application Registration step above for details on how to get this value
+   - **SentimentAnalysisEndpoint**  - Refer to  Sentiment Ananlysis API Endpoint Setup step for this url
+   - **SentimentAnalysisApiKey**    - Refer to  Sentiment Ananlysis API Endpoint Setup step for this key
+   - **DATABASECONNECTIONSTRING**   - Refer to SQL Database to obtain the connection string

+   **3. Add a custom Domain (Optional)**
+   - Click on "Custom Domains"
+   - Click on "Add" , then click "New custom Domain"
+   - Check if your domain is available or select appropriate domain
+   - for this project we have taken **"programmingparrotcorp.com"**
+   - Once the domain is setup , you can browser the site at **"programmingparrotcorp.com"**

+   - **4.Enable Enterpise Grade Edge**
+   - Click on "Enterprise Grade Edge" enable Enterprise Grade Edge" by clicking on checkbox.